-In the next two statements, we assume that the characteristic of $K$ is different from $2$.
-If $\alpha\in\wh K$ is quadratic irrational over $K$,\footnote{that is, $\alpha$ does not belong to $K$ and satisfies a quadratic equation with coefficients in $K$} let $\alpha^\sigma$ be the Galois conjugate of $\alpha$,\footnote{that is, the other root of the polynomial defining $\alpha$} let $\tr(\alpha) =\alpha+\alpha^\sigma$ and $\n(\alpha) =\alpha\alpha^\sigma$, and let This is an appropriate complexity for quadratic irrationals in a given orbit by homographies under $\PGL_2(R)$.
+This is an appropriate complexity for quadratic irrationals in a given orbit by homographies under $\PGL_2(R)$.
 See Section \ref{subsec:quadirratposchar} and for instance \cite[\S 6]{HerPau10} for motivations and results.
 Note that although there are only finitely many orbits by homographies of $\PGL_2(R)$ on $K$ (and exactly one in the particular case of this introduction), there are infinitely many orbits of $\PGL_2(R)$ in the set of quadratic irrationals in $\wh K$ over $K$.
 The following result gives in particular that any orbit of quadratic irrationals under $\PGL_2(R)$ equidistributes in $\wh K$, when the complexity tends to infinity.
 See Theorem \ref{theo:caracposequidquadirr} in Section \ref{subsec:quadirratposchar} for a more general version.
 We denote by $\cdot$ the action by homographies of $\GL_2(\wh K)$ on $\PP_1(\wh K)= \wh K\cup \{\infty= [1:0]\}$.

 \btheo Let $G$ be a finite index subgroup of $\GL_2(R)$.
 Let $\alpha_0\in\wh K$ be a quadratic irrational over $K$.
 For the weak-star convergence of measures on $\wh K$, we have

 where $g_0\in G$ fixes $\alpha_0$ with $|\operatorname{tr} g_0|>1$, and $m_0$ is the index of $g_0^\ZZ$ in $G_{\alpha_0}$. \etheo